fleetdm/fleet/handbook/people.md

 ### Investor and Advisor updates

 We like to regularly share updates about how Fleet is growing with our investors and advisors.
-  - Charlie tracks the most recent updates with investors and advisors and coordinates emails, zoom calls, or the investor or advisor's prefered method of communication with @mikermcneil and preps materials as needed.
+  - Charlie tracks the most recent updates with investors and advisors and coordinates emails, zoom calls, or the investor or advisor's preferred method of communication with @mikermcneil and preps materials as needed.

 ## Rituals